← All guides·Guide·6 min read

 • Review every wrong answer to see whether you misread the question, misread the data, or made an arithmetic slip — the fix is different for each.

-• Practise reading tables and graphs quickly; extracting the right figure fast saves precious seconds.
+• Practice reading tables and graphs quickly; extracting the right figure fast saves precious seconds.

 • Use our free numerical reasoning practice test to rehearse, and the full set of six 999 call handler assessment tests to prepare for everything else.